Skip to content

 You can choose to start or end your visit to the park at Cadillac Mountain.
 We actually ended our visit at Jordan Pond because we thought late afternoon would give us better weather on the mountain.

 Once you’re done with your day going on the Park Loop Road, head to Bar Harbor for some dinner and stroll along the waterfront.
+Bar Harbor offers many charming stores and a variety of restaurants.

 Day 2 – Cruise and Bass Harbor Lighthouse